 Catch Movement Through Burst Mode or Recording

 If you’re trying to capture an action shot or specific movement, try using the burst mode by holding down the shutter button to take a burst of photos, which will give you a few different action shots to choose from.
-Or try taking a video and then pausing on the moment you want.
+Or take a video and then pause on the moment you want.
 Once you’re paused, take a screenshot and viola, action shot.

 Line Your Shots Up With The Grid & Never Zoom

 Turning on the grid function (through photo settings) has changed the way I take photos entirely.
 Now, I’m able to easily line up my shots to ensure they’re symmetrical or check my edges.
 Struggling to line things up?
 Try going low to create straighter lines.